narwhalacademy/zebra-crossing/README.md

 - **As a backup, write down the phone number of the trusted friend/hotline on your arm** with a permanent marker.
 - **Charge your phone fully and bring a spare battery.**
 - **If you use your fingerprint or face to unlock your phone, turn it off before the protest.** In some jurisdictions, officers can compel you to provide your fingerprint but not your passcode.
 - **Dress up to *not* stand out.** Wear plain clothes that don't attract attention, cover up visible tattoos, and put on a face mask.
-Make it harder to be easily identified from a photo and by facial recognition technology.
+Make it harder to be easily identified from a photo.
+- **Consider wearing a full face mask** to avoid facial recognition technology, as the technology can sometimes still identify someone with a surgical (nose and mouth) mask on.

 ##### For almost all situations, we do not recommend burner phones